conekta/conekta-android/README.md

 - From your project go to: File -> New -> Import Module and select conektasdk folder.

-- Now, go to: File -> Project Structure...
-At "modules" select you app and "Dependencies" at top left tab.
+- Now, go to: File -> Project Structure... in "modules" select you app and "Dependencies" at top left tab.

 - Click plus button (+) and select "conektasdk".
 That's it.